redox-os/website/content/news/this-month-240731.md

 ## Kernel Improvements

-- Andrey Turkin improved the ARM64 code on the kernel.
-- Andrey Turkin fixed the debug code of the kernel.
+Andrey Turkin improved the ARM64 code on the kernel, and fixed some of the debug code.

 ## UEFI Improvements